weaveworks/weave-gitops/README.md

 Run frontend tests with `make ui-test` - update CSS snapshots with `npm run test -- -u`

 Check dependency vulnerabilities with `make ui-audit`

+To avoid invalidating JWT tokens on every server restart set the `GITOPS_JWT_ENCRYPTION_SECRET` env variable in your shell to use a static encryption secret.
+Else, a random encryption secret will be used that will change on every server (or pod) restart, thus invalidating any JWTs that were created with the old secret.

 ### Recommended Snippets